 The animal foods are meat (including internal organs), fish, and eggs.

 Now that you understand it, you may notice how frequently Paleo nutrition is used in the treatment of many diseases.
 Why not take advantage of it?
 Why not test out the Paleolithic diet for yourself?
-It really does work.
-It works for health and it works for weight loss.
+It does work.
+It works for health, and it works for weight loss.

 Just as our ancestors experienced fluctuations in the availability of food, we recommend one cheat day weekly.
-The reason for this is that if you restrict calories and carbohydrates intake, your normal level of the hormone leptin will fall to about half in about a week.
-This signals to your body that it is starving to death.
+The reason for this is that if you restrict calories and carbohydrates intake, your normal level of the hormone leptin will fall to about half in about a week; this signals to your body that it is starving to death and This isn't good!

-This isn't good!
 In response, your body will decrease your metabolic rate as well as fat burning.
-To prevent this and continue fat burning, it's important once a week to restore your leptin level to normal.
+To prevent this from happening, and to continue fat burning, it's important once a week to restore your leptin level to normal.
 In addition to being a helpful psychological break, this is the purpose of your weekly cheat day.
-For at least one or two meals on your weekly cheat day, deliberately increase your intake of (high glycemic index) carbs and fats as well as calories.
+For one meal on your weekly cheat day, deliberately increase your intake of (high glycemic index) carbs and fats as well as calories.

 Since leptin and insulin levels rise and fall together, a cheat day may not be appropriate for you if you are diabetic or insulin-resistant.
-As always, check with your physician in advance; a cheat day can be counter-productive for some people, including diabetics.
+As always, check with your physician in advance; a cheat day can be counter-productive for some people, including people who suffer from diabetes.

 Consume plenty of proteins from natural sources.
 'Plenty' here means consuming, minimally, as many grams of protein daily as your lean body weight in pounds.
 (So, if you weigh 200 pounds and are at 25% body fat, consume at least 150 grams of protein.)
 If you do, you'll also be consuming plenty of good fats.
 Don't worry about fat consumption.
 Unless you are eating too many carbs or way too many calories, dietary fat won't make you fat.